fwextensions/fwlib/README.md

 });
 ```

-The first parameter to `require()` is usually an array of one or more strings that name the modules that this file depends on.
+The first parameter to `require()` is usually an array of one or more strings that name the modules that the file depends on.
 Once those modules have been loaded, the second parameter to `require()` will be called back with references to them.

 The module names in the dependencies array are mapped to file paths that are relative to a base directory.
 By default, this is the directory from which `fwrequire.js` was loaded, but it can be changed via configuration options.
 In the example above, the `"files"` module would be loaded from `lib/fwlib/files.js`.